 Macrobid is a common generic brand name for the antibiotic nitrofurantoin monohydrate.

-Macrobid is a prescription antibiotic medication that works in treating urinary tract and bladder infections by reducing the growth of bacteria.
-It is not suitable for the treatment of bacterial infections outside of the bladder, i.e. kidney infections. and will not work in treating viruses
+Macrobid is a prescription antibiotic medication that treats urinary tract and bladder infections by reducing the growth of bacteria.
+It is unsuitable for treating bacterial infections outside of the bladder, i.e., kidney infections.
+And will not work in treating viruses.